hanback-docs/soda_docs/docs/index.md

 # What is the Soda OS?

-Soda OS allows users to use products using Hanbaek Electronics' open hardware platform directly for AI or IoT projects without additional configuration.
+Soda OS allows users to use products using Hanback Electronics' open hardware platform directly for AI or IoT projects without additional configuration.

 It is a dedicated operating system for AIoT learning and projects that selects and reconstructs the functions preferred by Linux developers and the functions required for the AIoT project.